 Pursuant to title 5, section 55151 colleges may offer a sequence of noncredit courses that culminate in a Certificate of Completion or a certificate leading to improved employability or job opportunities.
 For students completing noncredit courses in a prescribed pathway, approved by the Chancellor's Office, leading to improved employability or job opportunities, a Certificate of Completion may be awarded.
 A noncredit Certificate of Completion means a document confirming that a student has completed a noncredit educational program of noncredit courses that prepares students to progress in a career path or to take degree-applicable credit courses.
 The Certificate of Completion must include the name of the certificate and the date awarded, be identified by a TOP Code number and program discipline, identify the goal of the program, and list the courses completed by the student.

 3. Requirements for Approval

-The requirements for approval are similar to credit certificates of achievement but do not require transfer preparation documentation or unit totals.
+The requirements for approval are similar to credit certificates of achievement but do not require transfer preparation documentation or unit totals, and the courses sequence uses number of hours instead of units.